Enroll with us in a few easy steps

 Below are some of the most commonly used ACTs and how they help to clear the airways and make breathing easier:

 Used to mobilize and clear excess bronchial secretions.
-There are three parts of active cycle breathing technique:
+There are three parts of active cycle breathing technique:- Breathing control

 Delivers a deep breath through a mask.